Lim-WJ/Sentiment-Classification/README.md

 Bidirectional-LSTM (Bi-LSTM) models  were also built using the CBOW, Skipgram and GloVe word-embeddings for text classification.
 Each word-embedding was fitted into a separate Bi-LSTM model.
 A total of 3 Bi-LSTM models were built, namely, Bi-LSTM (CBOW), Bi-LSTM (Skipgram) and Bi-LSTM (GloVe).

+## Transfer Learning with BERT model
+The last sentiment classifier built was based on BERT-base model and further fine-tuned.
+BERT tokenizer (bert-base-uncased) was used to tokenise tweets to generate token_ids, segment embedding and positional embedding, which were then passed to the BERT model.
+The BERT layer is connected to a fully connected layer of 768 nodes with relu activation function, followed by a second fully connected layer with 512 nodes with relu activation, and lastly an output layer of 2 nodes with softmax activation.
+The output is a probability score for 0 (negative sentiment) and 1 (positive sentiment).
+Argmax was applied to retrieve the sentiment with the highest probability score.
+Model weights were fine-tuned for 25 epochs.
+The model weights were progressively saved and updated for iterations with improved validation loss.
+Table 4 shows the comparison of the BERT classifier model on the tweets train and validation set.
+Model showed signs of overfitting as the training accuracy is much better than the validation accuracy.